Fuyukai/Kyoukai/docs/gettingstarted.rst

 The ideal way of running a Kyoukai project is through the Asphalt framework.
-See :ref:`asphalt usage` for more information on how to use the advanced Asphalt components.
+See :ref:`asphalt usage` for more information on how to use this.

 However, Kyoukai includes a built-in way of running the app from blocking code.